Chenn Zhou, Ph.D.

 NIPSCO Distinguished Professor of Engineering Simulation | Director, the Center for Innovation through Visualization and Simulation (CIVS)

-Professor Zhou is active in teaching, research, and engagement.
-She oversees an PNW interdisciplinary research center and a nation-wide steel consortium, as well as ME/CE graduate programs
+Professor Zhou, Director of the Center for Innovation through Visualization and Simulation (CIVS) and Director of the Steel Manufacturing Simulation and Visualization Consortium (SMSVC), is active in teaching, research, and engagement.
+She oversees an PNW interdisciplinary research center and a nation-wide steel consortium.

 Dr. Zhou has 38 years of research experience.
 She is on the cutting edge in the integration of computer simulation and virtual reality visualization for solving real world problems.
 She has conducted funded research projects totaling $25+ millions with 140+ organizations including academia, K-12 schools, national labs, and industries.
 She has 140+ invited talks, 430+ publications, and 2 patents.